LouisMazel/maz-ui/packages/docs/docs/guide/getting-started.md

 #### Nuxt JS <NpmBadge package="nuxt" />

 ::: tip
-For **NuxtJS v3** and higher, use the dedicated Nuxt module to take advantage of auto-imports of components, plugins and composables: [Nuxt Module Documentation](./nuxt.md)
+For **NuxtJS v3** and higher, use the dedicated Nuxt module to take advantage of auto-imports of components, plugins,composables and css files: [Nuxt Module Documentation](./nuxt.md)
 :::

 ```ts